 What to do if it rains in Bali?

-If it rains in Bali, there are several activities that visitors can enjoy indoors.
+If it rains in Bali, there are several activities that you can enjoy indoors.
 Some ideas include visiting art galleries and museums, taking a yoga class, participating in traditional Balinese cooking classes, indulging in spa treatments, or simply taking a break in a cozy café and sampling local cuisine.

 How does the rainy season in Bali affect travel plans?